Cache-Control: max-age=31536000

 3. Eat a plant-based/vegetarian diet.

 When you consume animal products you also consume the fear, pain, and depression that animals felt up to the point that they were killed.
 That becomes a part of you.
 In most cases, these animals are taken from their families and killed in an unnatural and devastating way.
-This doesn’t have to be an all-or-nothing approach; you could simply start with 1 day a week.
+This doesn’t have to be an all-or-nothing approach; you could start with 1 day/meal a week.

 4. Be good to our planet.

-Try to live as environmentally friendly as possible.
+Live as environmentally friendly as possible.
 Walk instead of taking your car.
 Keep a reusable bag with you and reuse containers.
 Support local businesses.

 5. Loving Kindness Meditation (Metta Meditation)